Rollbot: a Spherical Robot Driven by a Single Actuator: Robot Design

 \subsection{Control Design}

 We already have a robot that can roll on the ground in circular pattern and theory derived in section \ref{sec:static} tells us that the revolving radius $R_0$ can be modulated by changing the driving speed $\omega_0$.
-In this section, we will derive a way of controlling Rollbot's 2D motion by changing $R_0$ at different times.
+In this section, we will derive a way of controlling Rollbot's 2D motion by changing $R_0$ at different times. {An illustration of this process and relevant parameters are shown in Fig.\ref{fig:control}.}

-Instead of controlling the position $\vec{s}$ of Rollbot, we change to control the center of curvature $\vec{o}$.
+Instead of directly controlling the position $\vec{s}$ of Rollbot, we control the center of curvature $\vec{o}$.

 When Rollbot is rolling with a constant driving speed $\omega_0$, it will move in a circle, and the center of curvature will be stationary.
-However, if we accelerate the driving speed at a rate $\beta$ at $t=t_0$ when $\vec{s}-\vec{o}$ is at angle $\gamma$, then the rate of change of curvature will be
+However, if we accelerate the driving speed at a rate $\beta$ at $t=t_0$ when $\vec{s}-\vec{o}$ is at angle $\gamma$ to $\hat{x}$, then the rate of change of curvature will be

 and subsequently the velocity of center of curvature will be